 Energy efficient improvements can yield long-term cost savings and increase the value of your home.
 In this four-part series, we’ll explore ways to save on heating and cooling, appliances, insulation and weatherization, and lighting.
 You’ll be surprised how simple it is to reduce your home's energy use by making small changes to your daily routines.
 Let’s start with heating and cooling.

-The U.S. Department of Energy estimates that heating and cooling accounts for 56 percent of residential energy usage.
+According to the U.S. Energy Information Administration, more than half of energy usage in homes is for heating and cooling.
 It stands to reason, then, that regulating the thermostats in your home can have a major impact on your monthly energy bill.
 Three to five percent more energy is used for each degree your furnace thermostat is set above 68 degrees, and the same applies to each degree the air conditioner is set below 78 degrees.
 Read on for more ways to save.

 - Programmable thermostats will help you control your heating and air-conditioning more effectively.
 These units, available in hardware stores, are easy to install and will automatically adjust the temperature according to the schedule you program.
 Set your thermostats as high (or low, depending on the season) as you can to reduce your energy consumption without sacrificing comfort.